 - They have a vibrant, tasty flavor.

-If you reasonably use good quality ghee purified butter and organic cold-pressed coconut oil, they are safe with many benefits.
+They are safe with many benefits if you reasonably use good quality ghee-purified butter and organic cold-pressed coconut oil.

 Be aware that other animal saturated fats are not in the same health benefits category.

 Are eggs good for health? ("Yes" in measured quantities.)

 - Egg yolk is an excellent emulsifier because of the lecithin it contains and its Low insulin index.

 - Recommended for daily use in limited quantities, preferably organic or from farms that use good quality animal feed that contains no chemicals, hormones, antibiotics, or GMO food.